Situational Judgment Tests (2023 Guide)

 As a rule, situational judgment tests are looking for competencies in different areas, such as:

 - Organization and planning

 - Customer service ethos

 Bear in mind that each question might be assessing more than one competency.

-You can take practice tests online, which will make you comfortable with the format and style of a typical SJT.
+You can take situational judgment test practice online, which will make you comfortable with the format and style of a typical SJT Test.

 Some companies even have practice test questions on their recruitment sites, so you can see how they word their questions and the answers they are looking for.

 During the test, make sure that you read the questions and possible answers thoroughly before deciding – don’t make assumptions, as you only have the available options to choose from.

 Remember that these situational judgment tests do not usually have a time limit.